waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Safari Zone:** Has a time limit.
 When it expires, the player is warped back to the Safari Zone Gate.
 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 - **Run from Battle Mechanic:** Attempting to switch Pokémon from the party screen can sometimes result in running from the battle instead.
+- **FLY in battle:** The move FLY can be used to defeat a wild Pokémon and end the battle, even when indoors.
+This acts as an escape method.

 ## C. Area & Navigation Insights
 - **Rock Tunnel B1F:** This area is divided into multiple isolated sections.
 The eastern ladder at (34, 26) is not accessible from the central corridor entrance.

 # II.
 Current Puzzles & Hypotheses
+- **Pokemon Mansion 1F - Escape the East Wing:** I am currently trapped in the eastern wing of the mansion.
+The exit appears to be a `closed_gate` at (27, 28) and (28, 28).
+There are no visible switches.
+Pikachu is standing at (28, 27).
+Hypothesis: The solution involves interacting with or moving through Pikachu.

 # IV.
 Archive: Solved Puzzles & Invalidated Hypotheses
 - **Pokemon Mansion 3F - Moving Super Nerd Puzzle:** Solved.
 The solution was to leave the floor and return, which resets the NPC's position.
 - **Pokemon Mansion 1F - Gate Puzzles:** Solved.
 The switch at (3, 6) toggles the state of the eastern gates at (25, 14)/(26, 14) and the western gates at (17, 8)/(18, 8).
 This is an alternating door puzzle confirmed by both observation and NPC dialogue.
 Stepping on certain tiles also triggers gate closures, requiring careful navigation.

 # V. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
-I failed at this by not immediately fixing my `pathfinder` tool.
+I failed at this by not immediately fixing my `pathfinder` tool and notepad.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
 - **Confirmation Bias is Dangerous:** My `pathfinder` tool wasn't broken, my understanding of the map was.
 I assumed the tool was failing because it didn't match my visual interpretation, leading to wasted time. **Lesson:** Trust the tool's output over visual inspection, as it reads the ground-truth map data.
 A systematic, evidence-based debugging process (using diagnostic tools and agents) is essential.